 For example, clients often underestimate how often dogs need bathroom breaks, Dr. Christensen says.
 She once had a client complain about a dog that kept eliminating on the porch where it was kept.
 When Dr. Christensen asked how often the dog was taken out, the client replied that he took the dog out once a day.
 “How often do you go to the bathroom?” she asked.
 “Your dog needs to go out at least that many times.”

 So when a client complains about house soiling, don’t assume that the pet has been given an appropriate number of opportunities to eliminate outdoors, says Dr. Christensen.
 They may not recognize their pet’s natural needs.

-Dr. Christensen recommends taking out new dogs every hour.
+Dr. Christensen recommends taking out young dogs every hour.
 When clients protest, she explains, “If you take your dog out 10 times a day for the next few weeks, you’ll be done.
 If you take the dog out three times a day, you’ll be doing this for years.
 Do it right the first time.”

 Here are other ways clients unwittingly set their dogs up for housetraining failure: